peter1357908/cosc-60-final-project/README.md

 **Welcome to the README of our P2P Network!**

-I reccomend reading in this order:
+We reccomend reading in this order:

 Start with [Structure.md](https://gitlab.cs.dartmouth.edu/hyperistic/cosc-60-final-project/blob/master/Structure.md) to get a good idea of the structure of our network and the responsibilities of supernodes and child nodes.